polyswarmer/documentation/_i18n/en-US/_docs/testing-windows.md

 Now it is safe to move to the next step.

 #### Windows VM: Test Connection to `polyswarmd`
-On your Windows VM, confirm that `polyswarmd` is available and ready to respond to your microengine:
+On your Windows VM, confirm that `polyswarmd` is available and ready to respond to your Microengine:
 ```
 PS C:\Users\user> curl -UseBasicParsing http://polyswarmd:31337/status